-The Hospital tends not to issue media releases; there have been very few in the last decade.
-As a result, there is no requirement for formal external media monitoring of media releases.
-Instead, coverage is monitored locally for accuracy, with steps taken to address any misinformation or incorrect statements, except where responding would exacerbate the situation.
+The Hospital rarely issues media releases.
+Consequently, there is no need for formal external monitoring of media releases.
+Instead, coverage is monitored locally as far as reasonably possible, with steps taken to address any misinformation or incorrect statements, except where responding would exacerbate the situation.
 Copies of articles and statements are filed centrally.
-Coverage is not photocopied or circulated therefore incur no charges from the Newspaper Licensing Authority for such actions.
+Coverage is neither photocopied nor circulated, avoiding any charges from the Newspaper Licensing Authority for these activities.